stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 Only relevant and active if user modification tracking is not disabled (see `--disable-user-modification-tracking`).
-Defines the delay in seconds during which turn-on events for affected lights and groups are ignored after a scene activation has been detected.
+Defines the delay in seconds during which turn-on events for affected lights and groups are ignored after scene activation has been detected.
 This prevents Hue Scheduler from taking over after lights or groups have been turned on via a scene.

 **Default**: `5` seconds